Insider Tips for Property Investment in Spain

 Buying a Spanish Property

-The hidden defects of the property is a responsibility of the seller.
+The hidden defects of the property are the responsibility of the seller.
 Nevertheless, getting restitution is a long and exhausting process.
 On the other hand, the buyer is responsible for ensuring that all the taxes and costs are paid and the property is registered.
 The notary can register the property for you for a small fee.

 Mortgage providers also will not grant you a mortgage if you haven’t signed the preliminary agreement and got a stake in the property.
 Hence, you should include a clause in the agreement allowing you to opt out of the agreement in case you can’t get a mortgage.
 You can acquire a mortgage in a Spanish bank if you are a foreigner.
 However, banks usually offer smaller loans to foreign buyers.
 Residents of Spain usually can count on the mortgage that covers 80% of the property value, while non-residents can borrow only up to 60-70% of the property value.